 - Pleural disease – This illness causes the membranes around the lungs to thicken or collect fluid.
 It can cause problems with breathing or simply reduce your lung function.

-Mesothelioma is the most common illness people suffer after exposure.
-It is a very aggressive cancer that easily spreads from the lungs throughout the chest.
-The Mesothelioma Center reported over 600 deaths in South Carolina related to asbestos exposure over a 14-year period.
-Of those fatalities, 470 were caused by mesothelioma.
-The majority of victims worked in mining, textiles, or shipbuilding.
+Mesothelioma is the most common illness people suffer after exposure and is a very aggressive cancer that easily spreads from the lungs throughout the chest.
+The Mesothelioma Center reported over 600 deaths in South Carolina related to asbestos exposure over a 14-year period, 470 of which wound up being fatal.
+The majority of people exposed to asbestos worked in mining, textiles, or shipbuilding.

 Potential Value of an Asbestos Exposure Claim